bradlove182/node-analytics/apps/dashboard/src/lib/client/components/README.md

 - ProductCard
 - DataTable

-## Templates
-Templates are large layout components that define the overall structure and arrangement of pages.
-They handle the positioning and spacing of other components.

-Examples:
-- UserAccountLayout
-- UserDashboardLayout
-- BlogPostLayout
-- SettingsLayout

 ## Benefits of This Structure
 - **Maintainability**: Components are organized by complexity and purpose
 - **Reusability**: Base components can be reused across many different contexts